maitesin/summer-course/content.md

 The standard that covers all previous alphabets and have room left for future extensions is the Unicode.
 There are several formats in the Unicode standard, the most common ones are **UTF-8**, **UTF-16**.
 They use 8 and 16 bits respectively to codify the characters.

 ## SI Prefixes
+Although we have been talking about bites and bytes, when storing big amounts of data they becomes unsustainable to describe the size of the information in them.
+That is when the Metric's System prefixes become useful.

 | Prefix Name | Prefix Symbol | Base 10 |
 |:-:|:-:|:-:|